2002 United States elections: Other statewide elections

 In some states where the positions were elective offices, voters elected candidates for state executive-branch offices (lieutenant governor (though some were elected on the same ticket as the gubernatorial nominee); secretary of state; state treasurer; state auditor; state attorney general; state superintendent of education; commissioner of insurance, agriculture, or labor; etc.) and state judicial-branch offices (seats on state supreme courts and, in some states, state appellate courts).

 State legislative elections

 In 2002, the seats of the legislatures of forty-six states and five nonstate entities were up for election.
-Republicans flipped control of seven chambers (including one led by a coalition), while Democrats flipped control of two.
-One chamber went from Democratic to tied, while another went from Republican to tied.
+Republicans flipped control of six chambers: the Colorado Senate, the Georgia Senate for the first time since 1870, the Missouri House of Representatives for the first time since 1955, the Texas House of Representatives for the first time since 1873, the Washington Senate, and the Wisconsin Senate.
+Meanwhile, Democrats flipped control of the Illinois Senate.
+Additionally, the Arizona Senate went from a Democratic-led coalition to Republican control.
+The Maine Senate went from an evenly divided power-sharing government to a Democratic one. while the Oregon Senate went from Republican to tied.

+Republicans had initially won control of the North Carolina House of Representatives by one seat, but Republican Michael P. Decker switched parties to become a Democrat, producing a tied chamber.

 As a result, Republicans held a majority of state legislative seats for the first time in half a century.

 Local elections

 Nationwide, there were some cities, counties, school boards, special districts and others that elected members in 2002.

+A total of 37 transportation measures, levies, and issues were on the November 2002 ballot.